skip to content

 Postgraduate Study

-The PhD degree is a minimum of three years of full-time research with an individual supervisor.
+The PhD degree requires a minimum of three years of full-time research with an individual Supervisor.
 At the end of their degree, students will produce a written thesis, which will be assessed by independent experts, and examined with a viva.
 This is the principal research degree offered in the Department of Zoology and the great majority of our students are registered for it.

-At the end of their first year of study, students are required to pass a first-year assessment, based on a detailed progress report examined by viva by the student’s thesis advisory committee.
-At the end of the second year and third year, a brief report (without viva) is required to ensure satisfactory progress toward the timely completion of the PhD degree.
+At the end of their first year of study, students are required to pass a first-year assessment based on a detailed progress report examined by viva by the student's thesis advisory committee.
+At the end of the second and third years, a brief report (without viva) is required to ensure satisfactory progress toward the timely completion of the PhD degree.

-Most candidates taking this option start in October, to take advantage of Departmental and University induction programmes, but admission in January or April is also possible.
+Most candidates taking this option start in October to take advantage of d and University induction programmes, but admission in January or April is also possible.

 Learning Outcomes